Instead of boring you with stories that has no bearing on who I really am, I have before you a fun Q & A :-)

 Q. What's the most exciting thing you've ever experienced?

-A. Well as of March of 2017 my wife of 11 years and I will be expecting our first child in November.
-I'm pretty excited and can't wait to experience fatherhood.
-My son will have two parents that love him very much.
-I'm now more focused that ever on providing excellent service and images/videos that resonate with my clients so my child can be well taken care of.
+A. Thanksgiving afternoon 2017 my wife went into labor and we welcomed our first child Benjamin Samuel into our lives.
+It's been an interesting journey over the last 2 weeks.
+However I'm now more focused that ever on providing excellent service and images/videos that resonate with my clients so my child can be well taken care of.

 Q. What kind of couples do you work well with?